devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/q_95/v1502426282/essential-image-optimization/Modern-Image14.jpg"
         alt="butteraugli validating an image of a parrot" />
 </picture>
-<figcaption>Above is an example that used Butteraugli to find the minimal JPEG quality threshold before visual degradation was bad enough that a user would be able to notice something wasn't that clear.
+<figcaption>Above is an example that used Butteraugli to find the minimal JPEG quality threshold before visual degradation was bad enough for a user to notice something wasn’t clear.
 It resulted in a 65% reduction in total file size.</figcaption>
 </figure>